Netcracker/qubership-disaster-recovery-daemon/README.md

-The `Disaster Recovery Daemon` (DRD) is a service that establishes communication between the Site Manager and the current cluster operator or disaster recovery controller.
+The `Qubership Disaster Recovery Daemon` (DRD) is a service that establishes communication between the Site Manager and the current cluster operator or disaster recovery controller.

 DRD provides the following features: